StatCan/aaw-profile-state-controller/cluster/README.md

 alice:
 - Pod has a SAS image
 - `state.aaw.statcan.gc.ca/employee-only-features` will be set to `true` in Profile
-- Based on previous [Deny External Users](https://github.com/StatCan/gatekeeper-policies/blob/master/general/deny-external-users/README.md) policy, will not be allowed to create a RoleBinding.
-No RoleBindings exist in namespace.
+- RoleBinding shows internal user (email ends in accepted domain).
-- `state.aaw.statcan.gc.ca/non-employee-user` will be set to `true` in Profile by default
+- `state.aaw.statcan.gc.ca/non-employee-user` will be set to `false` in Profile

 bob:
 - Pods have no SAS image